ElenaGlazoff/Website/README.md

 #Set Up Styling with CSS
 - Create an empty stylesheet file named styles.css.
 In each of your HTML files, add those two lines:

-'''link href="https://apply.holbertonschool.com/level2/school.css" rel="stylesheet">'''
+'''link href="https://apply.holbertonschool.com/level2/school.css" rel="stylesheet"'''
-'''<link href="styles.css" rel="stylesheet">'''
+'''link href="styles.css" rel="stylesheet"'''

 - In each of your HTML files, add those two lines within the tag: